 Like their Japanese cousins (Kagi and Three Line Break), Renko charts filter the noise by focusing exclusively on minimum price changes.
 Renko bricks are not added unless price changes by a specific amount.

-Traders who are unable to devote much time in analysing charts of various securities may benefit from scan section in StockEdge mobile app.
+Traders who are unable to devote much time in analyzing charts of various securities may benefit from scan section in StockEdge mobile app.

 As with Point & Figure charts, it is easy to spot trend reversal and identify key support and resistance levels.
 Renko in simple words, say no to noise and yes to profits).